Investing in the Future

 The Judith Gueron Fund is also used to support such activities as: (1) new work to extend these quantitative and qualitative methods MDRC has pioneered and to disseminate them widely, (2) a minority scholars program of internships, new hires, and visiting scholar opportunities, (3) a series of methodological seminars by prominent scholars, and (4) methodological advisory panels to help guide MDRC’s future research.
 Additional information about these activities will be announced as they are developed.

-To contribute to the Judith Gueron Fund, contact Chera Reid, Development and External Affairs Department, MDRC, 16 E. 34th Street, New York, NY 10016.
+To contribute to the Judith Gueron Fund, contact Development and External Affairs Department, MDRC, 200 Vesey Street, 23rd Floor, New York, NY 10281.